Come join us at Pictona for one of our most popular events, a Pictona Scramble!

 Scrambles will be offered on the following days and times for various skill levels:

-An Open Scramble indicates that either men or women may sign up.
-The scramble may not be a true mixed event unless there is an equal number of males and females playing.
+Mixed scrambles may not be a true mixed event unless there is an equal number of men and women playing.

 Do I have to play every week?

 No, you do not have to sign up for all 10 weeks (although we hope you do!)
-However, if you skip a week you will be bumped down to a lower court in the ladder when you return to play.
+However, if you skip a week you won't be able to accumulate any points towards your ranking and will be bumped down from your last finishing position.

 How do I sign up?